cellulose/examples/stop_watch/README.md

 StopWatch
 =========

+A simple application that uses a stopwatch model to demonstrate the concepts behind nerves_hub.

-A simple echo-based applicaiton which demonstrates using the Echo framework, cowboy, and Angular/Iconic together to provide a web-based interface on a simple genserver.
+cowboy, and Angular/Iconic together to provide a web-based interface on a simple genserver.